torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 A memory area may be used by processes belonging to different cgroups.
-To which cgroup the area will be charged is in-deterministic; however, over time, the memory area is likely to end up in a cgroup which has enough memory allowance to avoid high reclaim pressure.
+To which cgroup the area will be charged is in-deterministic; however, over time, the memory area is likely to end up in a cgroup which has eyesugh memory allowance to avoid high reclaim pressure.

 If a cgroup sweeps a considerable amount of memory which is expected to be accessed repeatedly by other cgroups, it may make sense to use